 Supplementary Fig. 18.
 Multiple performance metrics for chronological GOF/LOF prediction.
-Prediction performance on a dataset updated in chronological order. a, Accuracy. b, GOF AUPRC. c, LOF AUPRC. d, AUROC. e, GOF F1. f, LOF F1. g, GOF Precision. h, LOF Precision. i, GOF Recall. j, LOF Recall. k, Year of data curation for the training and chronological test datasets used in ClearVariant.
+Prediction performance on a dataset updated in chronological order. a, Accuracy. b, GOF AUPRC. c, LOF AUPRC. d, AUROC. e, GOF F1. f, LOF F1. g, GOF Precision. h, LOF Precision. i, GOF Recall. j, LOF Recall.
+The average and standard error were measured using 5-fold cross-validation. k, Year of data curation for the training and chronological test datasets used in ClearVariant.
 The training data for ClearVariant were curated in 2021, while the chronological test data were curated in 2023.
 The test dataset excludes any variants that were already included in the 2021 training dataset.